S. Suleman

 Syed Suleman (29 December 1938 14 April 2021), also known as S. Suleman or Sullu Bhai, was a Pakistani film director.

-He also appeared in Bollywood films with minor roles before migrating to Pakistan and after migration, he directed around forty-eight films in Pakistan film industry, including two Punjabi films between 1961 and 1998.
+He also appeared in Bollywood films with minor roles before migrating to Pakistan, where he directed at least 48 films in Pakistan film industry between 1961 and 1998, including two Punjabi films.

-He made his acting debut with an Indian film Mela playing the younger role of Dilip Kumar.
+He made his acting debut with an Indian film Mela, playing the younger version of Dilip Kumar's role.
 He made his directorial debut with Gulfam (1961) while his last film as a director is Very Good Dunya Very Bad Log (1998).
 Zeenat (1975) is the first film of Suleman which helped him to earn his first Nigar Awards — Best Director.
-He also directed Urdu TV serials after leaving Pakistan film industry.
+He also directed Urdu TV serials after discontinuing work in the Pakistan film industry.

 Early life

 He was born as Syed Suleman in Hyderabad State, British India (in modern-day Hyderabad, India).
-He migrated to Pakistan in the mid to late 1950s to join his two brothers, Santosh Kumar and Darpan, in Lahore.
+He migrated to Pakistan in the early 1950s to join his two brothers, Santosh Kumar and Darpan, in Lahore.
 He married actress and dancer Zareen Panna in the 1960s, with whom he had five children, including two sons and one daughter.
 S. Suleman first worked as an assistant to the veteran film director Anwar Kamal Pasha.
 He is the recipient of ten Nigar Awards.